-Welcome to the site of Sian Pattenden, writer and illustrator.
+…and welcome to the website of Sian Pattenden, artist and writer.

 Everyone Loves You When You’re Dead – is an anthology of rock interviews by Neil Strauss, illustrated by me, out now.